-- You may put your name on the waiting list for only six courses or sections. - You may not attend a class for which you are on the waiting list. - Faculty members and academic advisors are not authorized to add you to closed classes. - If a space becomes available and you are the next person on the waiting list, you will automatically be registered for that class, and the charge will appear on your account.
-An e-mail will be sent to notify you of the enrollment.
+- You may put your name on the waiting list for only six on-site or hybrid courses or sections. - You may not attend a class for which you are on the waiting list. - Faculty members and academic advisors are not authorized to add you to closed classes. - If a space becomes available and you are the next person on the waiting list, you will automatically be registered for that class, and the charge will appear on your account.
+You will be notified of the enrollment by e-mail.
 If you are ineligible for enrollment (because you have not met prerequisites or are enrolled in another class that conflicts in time), the space will go to the next person on the waiting list.